industrial-edge/Performance-Analytics/README.md

 ### General Task

-This sample application based on five S7-1500 PLCs to control the manufacturing process of a car.
+This sample application is based on five S7-1500 PLCs to control the manufacturing process of a car.
 A sequential control system that was implemented with the TIA Portal programming language “Graph” runs on each PLC.
 The Industrial Edge Device shall be connected to PLC 1 + 2 via OPC UA, to PLC 3 via S7+ protocol and to PLC 4 + 5 via S7 protocol using the system Edge App “S7 Connector”.
 For each implemented step the connectivity shall provide a tag that carries the step activity status.
 For each sequential control an asset model with the activity status needs to be configured and aligned with the related status tags.
 The option “Step time analysis” of the Edge App “Performance Insight” needs to be aligned with the asset model that represents the implemented sequential control systems in order to assign a reference duration for each step.
 The dashboard of the Edge App “Performance Insight” compares the configured and measured duration which allows localizing the steps that are causing delays.

 ## Requirements